Spatial Coupling as a Proof Technique: The configuration model

-Given a multiset of types $\Gamma$ (a set of types where duplicates can appear), we extend the definition of the positional occupation vector to $\occ_\Gamma = \sum_{\alpha \in \Gamma} \occ_\alpha$.
 We call a multiset of types \emph{$m$-admissible} if $\occ_\Gamma(z) \leq |S_z|-m$, for all positions $z$.
 In other words, an $m$-admissible set of types $\Gamma$ ensures that there exists a graph $G$ whose check constraints match one-to-one the types in $\Gamma$ (we say that $G$ is \emph{compatible} with $\Gamma$), and in addition, there are at least $m$ sockets at each position that remain free.
 We will also use the word \emph{admissible} to mean $0$-admissible.
 One should think about the multiset of types as being a kind of ``pre-graph'', where only the positions of the edges are decided, but not yet the actual sockets.

 The random graph generated by an admissible multiset of types $\Gamma$ is simply given by the uniform measure over all graphs that are compatible with $\Gamma$.
 To sample this random graph, the algorithm is as follows: start with the empty graph; for each type $\alpha = (\alpha_1, \ldots, \alpha_K)$ in the multiset $\Gamma$ (the order is immaterial), pick \emph{distinct} $a_i$ uniformly at random from the free sockets at position $\alpha_i$, and add check constraint $(a_1, \ldots, a_K)$ to the graph.
 We will use this check-generating procedure often, so we will say that check constraint $a$ is chosen according to distribution $\nu(\alpha, {G})$ that depends on the type $\alpha$, and the part ${G}$ of the graph that is already in place.
 Let $B_\alpha$ be the set of check constraints that are compatible with $\alpha$ and are connected to free sockets (sockets that do not appear in ${G}$).
 Note that a socket must never be used twice, so they are chosen without replacement.
 Then $\nu(\alpha, {G})$ is the uniform measure on $B_\alpha$.